LaughingSun/trekanterB/readme.md

 Future work:
 ------------

-Add zoom/pan.

 Support multiple geometries.

 Selection of parts.

-To read binary files.
+To read STL binary files.

 Rewrite in modern OpenGL and other that GLUT after experimenting with this code.